breatheco-de/python-flask-api-tutorial/.learn/exercises/00-intro/README.md

 ## **DELETE /todos/<int:position>**

-It's going to remove one todo based on a given position at the end of the url, and return the updated list of todos.
+The DELETE method is going to remove one todo based on a given position at the end of the url, and return the updated list of todos.